patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

               Cancel
             </Button>
           ]}
+          onEscapePress={this.onEscapePress}
         >
           <div>
-            Set the dropdown <em>menuAppendTo</em> prop to <strong>parent</strong> in order to allow the dropdown menu break out of the modal container.
+            Set the dropdown <strong>menuAppendTo</strong> prop to <em>parent</em> in order to allow the dropdown menu break out of the modal container.
+You'll also want to handle closing of the modal yourself, by listening to the <strong>onEscapePress</strong> callback on the Modal component, so you can close the Dropdown first if it's open.
           </div>
           <div>
             <Dropdown